Towards Accurate State Estimation: Motion Dynamics Kalman Filter for 3D Multi-Object Tracking: Second Study: Benchmark Evaluation

 \subsubsection{Occluded Targets Tracking and Re-Identification Evaluation}

-Table~\ref{tab:occlusion_results} shows a track evaluation of the simulated occlusions on the KITTI dataset with 10 and 20 consecutive frame occlusion periods.
-The experiment includes mid and late occlusion with at least 35 initial observations ($s_{occ}$) before the occlusions.
-HOTA and MOTA metrics are used to evaluate tracking performance.
-In contrast, the IDF1 metric measures the success rate of re-identifying objects, including occluded ones.
-The proposed KF with motion dynamics outperforms the baseline KF in all metrics, with a margin of 1.24\% in HOTA and 1.49\% in MOTA with occlusion of length 20 frames.
-Moreover, the proposed KF improves object re-identification by 1.47\% in IDF1 across frames.
-The difference in performance between the proposed KF and the baseline increases as the occlusion length increases in both mid and late occlusion, reflecting the advantage of the proposed KF in handling long occlusions.\\
+Table~\ref{tab:occlusion_results} reports the tracking performance under simulated occlusions on the KITTI dataset with occlusion lengths of 10 and 20 consecutive frames.
+The experiment includes both mid-occlusion and late-occlusion scenarios, with at least 35 initial observations ($s_{occ}$) provided before the occlusion to ensure reliable KF state initialization.
+Tracking performance is evaluated using HOTA and MOTA, while IDF1 measures the success rate of object re-identification, including re-identifying occluded targets after reappearance.

+The proposed KF with motion dynamics consistently outperforms the baseline KF across all metrics.
+Notably, for occlusions of 20 frames, the proposed method achieves improvements of $+1.24\%$ in HOTA and $+1.49\%$ in MOTA.
+Furthermore, object re-identification is improved by $+1.47\%$ in IDF1 across frames.
+The performance gap between the proposed KF and the baseline widens with longer occlusion durations in both mid- and late-occlusion scenarios, underscoring the advantage of incorporating motion dynamics to handle prolonged occlusions.